 Minutes | Board Audit Committee (BAC) Meeting

-BAC Attendees: Sarah Deutsch (Chair), Avri Doria, Danko Jevtović, Merike Käo, Akinori Maemura, Mandla Msimang
+BAC Attendees: Sarah Deutsch (Chair), Avri Doria, Merike Käo, Akinori Maemura, Mandla Msimang, and Ihab Osman

-ICANN Organization Attendees: Michelle Bright (Board Content Coordination Director), Xavier Calvez (SVP, Planning and Chief Financial Officer), Franco Carrasco (Board Operations Specialist), Samantha Eisner (Deputy General Counsel), John Jeffrey (General Counsel and Secretary), Becky Nash (VP Planning), Brett Peterson (Director Accounting), Shani Quidwai (Sr. Director Finance), Lisa Saulino (Board Operations Specialist) and Amy Stathos (Deputy General Counsel)
+ICANN Organization Attendees: Xavier Calvez (SVP, Planning and Chief Financial Officer), Franco Carrasco (Board Operations Specialist), Liz Le (Associate General Counsel), Becky Nash (VP of Planning), Brett Peterson (Director Accounting), Shani Quidwai (Sr. Director Finance), and Amy Stathos (Deputy General Counsel)

-Invited Guests: Representatives from independent auditor firm and BAC's independent advisor
+Invited Guests: Representatives from independent audit firm BDO, LLP and the Independent Financial Advisor to the BAC

 The following is a summary of discussions, actions taken and actions identified: